vvsharma/GCD_CourseProject/CodeBook.md

-#CodeBook.md
-##Code Book for the TidyData.txt.
+#Code Book for the TidyData.txt.

 ###Introduction:
 This TidyData.txt file is the result of gathering data from the experiments that have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, the data was captured as 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The labels for the data were manually assigned from the video-recordings of the experiments.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 The features' measurements were captured from the accelerometer and gyroscope reading from the Samsung galaxy phone.The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details.

 ###Description of the data and the variables
 This codebook describes the variables and the permissible values for TidyData.txt file.